filomar03/OOP-prolog-extension/README.md

   - Parameters:
     - `Cname` (atom).
     - `Acc` (variable).
-  - Usage: Retrieves the fields (own + inherited) of class `Cname` and binds them to `Acc`
+  - Usage: Retrieves the fields (own + inherited) of class `Cname` and binds them to `Acc`.

 - `superclass/2`:
   - Parameters:
     - `Super` (atom),
     - `Class` (atom).
-  - Usage: Checks whether the argument `Super` is a superclass of the argument `Class`.
+  - Usage: Checks whether the argument `Super` is a superclass of the argument. `Class`.
   - Notes:
-    - In this predicate a class is not considered a superclass of itself
+    - In this predicate a class is not considered a superclass of itself.

 - `patch_body/3`:
   - Parameters: -
     - `Body` (callable), `This` (variable), `PBody` (variable).
   - Usage: Patches the body of a function by replacing occurrences of `this` (atom) with the variable `This`.
   - Note: `This` must be unified before going out of scope, for this function to be effective, basically this method doesn't allow to statically patch a method, instead it must be done at runtime.
-I implemented it this way because i thought it was cleaner since, in Prolog we don't really care about performance
+I implemented it this way because i thought it was cleaner since, in Prolog we don't really care about performance.

 - `get_method/2`:
   - Parameters: